 International integration such as EU membership enables member countries to enact the reforms needed for productive entrepreneurship.

-Online technology entrepreneurship offers new opportunities for entrepreneurial success in post-Soviet countries.
+IT and tech sector business development offers new opportunities for increasing entrepreneurship in post-Soviet countries.

 Increasing numbers of productive entrepreneurs can support sustained institutional reform.

-The Soviet legacy of negative attitudes and restrictive policies towards entrepreneurship continues to shape institutions in a number of post-Soviet countries.
+The Soviet legacy of negative attitudes and restrictive policies towards entrepreneurship continues to influence policy making in several post-Soviet countries.

-High levels of corruption undermine productive entrepreneurial development and institutional reform.
+High levels of corruption undermine productive entrepreneurial development and sustainable institutional reform.

 Weak institutional environments stunt business growth and drive entrepreneurs to operate in the informal sector.